yal103/league_of_legends_analysis/README.md

   frameborder="0"
 ></iframe>

-We obtain a **p-value** of approximately **0.0**, which is less than our (standard) significance level of 0.05, so we reject our null hypothesis $H_0$.
+We obtain a **p-value** of approximately **0.0**, which is less than our (standard) significance level of 0.05, so we reject our null hypothesis.
 We have significance evidence that winning teams have a higher vision score, on average, than losing teams.

 ## Framing a Prediction Problem

+We aim to predict whether a team wins a professional League of Legends match based on team-level vision and game-context metrics.
+This **binary classification** problem, whether or not a team wins (`1` = win, `0` = loss).
+The **response variable** are we trying to predict is `result` since it directly represents a team's match outcome.

+We make use of a 75% training data to 25% testing data split.
+To evaluate the performance of the model, we will use **accuracy** since the classes are roughly balanced and both types of misclassification are equally as important.
+It provides a clear baseline for comparing our models.

+At the time of prediction, we use the following known details for a team: `gamelength`, `wardsplaced`, `wardskilled`, `controlwardsbought`, `visionscore`, and `side`.
+These features are generated throughout a match and are observed during or by the end of the match.
+We do not include any variables that are dependent on the outcome of the game.

 ## Baseline Model

+We use a **Logistic Regression classifier** as the baseline model to predict whether a team wins a match (`result`).
+It is an appropriate baseline because it is simple and well suited for binary classification.
+The model uses six features: `gamelength`, `wardsplaced`, `wardskilled`, `controlwardsbought`, `visionscore`, and `side`.
+Of these, five are quantitative (`gamelength`, `wardsplaced`, `wardskilled`, `controlwardsbought`, `visionscore`), one is nominal (`side`), while none of them are ordinal.

+To preprocess the data, the quantitative features are passed through without transformation, while the nominal feature `side` is one-hot encoded (and dropping one of the classes to prevent multicollinearity).

+After training and fitting our model, we get an accuracy score on our training data of **71.84%** and an accuracy score on our testing data of **71.11%**.
+We also obtain similar recall, precision, and F1 scores of approximately 71% each.

+The model performs moderately well, as a moderately high accuracy indicates that vision metrics and game context does provide pretty meaningful information on match outcomes.
+However, the model does classify an outcome relatively frequently, around 29% of the time.

 ## Final Model